runarorama/runarorama.github.com/source/_posts/2015-02-08-a-better-reading-list-with-mathematica.markdown

 {% endcodeblock %}

 {% codeblock %}
-5546     The Feynman Lectures on Physics (0.678576, 4.58)
-         Richard P. Feynman

-16157938 Concepts and Their Role in Knowledge: Reflections on Objectivist Epistemology (0.675592, 5.00)
+16157938	Concepts and Their Role in Knowledge: Reflections on Objectivist Epistemology	70.8921%
-         Allan Gotthelf
+	Allan Gotthelf	5.00

-8664353  Unbroken: A World War II Story of Survival, Resilience, and Redemption (0.609754,4.44)
-         Laura Hillenbrand
+5546	The Feynman Lectures on Physics	67.9339%
+	Richard P. Feynman	4.58

-640909   The Knowing Animal: A Philosophical Inquiry Into Knowledge and Truth (0.609666, 5.00)
+640909	The Knowing Animal: A Philosophical Inquiry Into Knowledge and Truth	64.6221%
-         Raymond Tallis
+	Raymond Tallis	5.00

-640913   The Hand: A Philosophical Inquiry Into Human Being (0.609666, 5.00)
+640913	The Hand: A Philosophical Inquiry Into Human Being	64.6221%
-         Raymond Tallis
+	Raymond Tallis	5.00

-4050770  Volition As Cognitive Self Regulation (0.600586, 4.86)
+4050770	Volition As Cognitive Self Regulation	62.231%
-         Harry Binswanger
+	Harry Binswanger	4.86

+8664353	Unbroken: A World War II Story of Survival, Resilience, and Redemption	60.9849%
+	Laura Hillenbrand	4.44

-13539024 Free Market Revolution: How Ayn Rand's Ideas Can End Big Government (0.587592, 4.48)
+13539024	Free Market Revolution: How Ayn Rand's Ideas Can End Big Government	59.1102%
-         Yaron Brook
+	Yaron Brook	4.48

-1609224  The Law (0.586947, 4.40)
+1609224	The Law	58.767%
-         Frédéric Bastiat
+	Frédéric Bastiat	4.40

-304079   The Essential Rumi (0.580289, 4.42)
-         Rumi

-151848   Probability Theory: The Logic of Science (0.577267, 4.48)
+151848	Probability Theory: The Logic of Science	58.1478%
 	E.T.
-Jaynes
+Jaynes	4.48

+304079	The Essential Rumi	58.0628%
+	Rumi	4.42
 {% endcodeblock %}

 I'm quite happy with that.
 Some very popular and well-loved books interspersed with obscure ones with exclusively (or almost exclusively) positive reviews.
-I'll get cracking on Feynman, then.
+The most satisfying thing is that the rating carries a real meaning.
+It's basically the relative likelihood that I will enjoy the book enough to rate it five stars.

+I can test this ranking against books I've already read.
+Here's the top of my "read" shelf, according to their Runar Rank:

+{% codeblock %}
+17930467	The Fourth Phase of Water	68.0406%
+	Gerald H. Pollack	4.85

+7687279	Nothing Less Than Victory: Decisive Wars and the Lessons of History	64.9297%
+	John David Lewis	4.65

+43713	Structure and Interpretation of Computer Programs	62.0211%
+	Harold Abelson	4.47

+7543507	Capitalism Unbound: The Incontestable Moral Case for Individual Rights	57.6085%
+	Andrew Bernstein	4.67

+13542387	The DIM Hypothesis: Why the Lights of the West Are Going Out	55.3296%
+	Leonard Peikoff	4.37

+5932	Twenty Love Poems and a Song of Despair	54.7205%
+	Pablo Neruda	4.36

+24113	Gödel, Escher, Bach: An Eternal Golden Braid	53.5588%
+	Douglas R. Hofstadter	4.29

+19312	The Brothers Lionheart	53.0952%
+	Astrid Lindgren	4.33

+13541678	Functional Programming in Scala	52.6902%
+	Rúnar Bjarnason	4.54

+375802	Ender's Game (The Ender Quintet, #1)	52.4954%
+	Orson Scott Card	4.28
+{% endcodeblock %}

+That's perfect.
+Those are definitely books I thouroughly enjoyed and would heartily recommend.
+Especially the penultimate one.